Manuel17062001/Gaming-Projects/README.md

-# Gaming-Projects
-Here we have the games
+The purpose of this project is to understand the importance of international standards in programming.
+Here we learned about the importance of keeping international standards within coding to make work more effective overal.